KoolADE85/adrianborrmann.com/README.md

 Setup Instructions
 ------------------

-Obtain a copy of the database from the live site and place it in the root level of this repository (*.db files are ignored so it will never be added to the repo).
+Obtain a copy of the database from the live site and place it in the root level of this repository beside this README file.
+The database should be called `database.db`.

 Then, run these commands: